 chronic (long-term) illnesses find better ways to live each day with their illness.

 The goal of a clinical trial for children is to find out if a treatment is safe, helpful, and well-tolerated by children.
-Researchers may study new drugs, vaccines, devices and procedures, and new ways to use current treatments.
+Researchers may study new drugs, vaccines, devices or procedures, or new ways to use current treatments.

 Before you and your child decide if a clinical trial may be a good option for your child, it's important to know more about the study, including the risks and benefits.

 It's important to study new treatments in children because children are not little adults.
-Children have different treatment needs than adults and sometimes they have different diseases than adults.
-Also, doses of medicine, sizes of devices, or types of therapy may change over time based on each child's needs and stage of growth and as more information about the side effects and usefulness of a drug becomes available over time.
+Children have different treatment needs than adults, and sometimes they have different diseases than adults.
+Also, doses of medicine, sizes of devices, or types of therapy may change over time according each child's needs and stage of growth and as more information about the side effects and usefulness of a drug becomes available over time.

 If you and your child are interested in a clinical trial or have been asked to join one, it's important that you know all the facts.
 As part of the clinical trial process, informed consent ensures that parents are fully informed and can ask questions about the clinical trial.
 Informed consent grants permission but is not a contract.
 Parents and children can leave a clinical trial at any time.
 However, for some children doctors may recommend certain steps are taken before treatment is completely ended, depending on what is safest for the child.